Router Security Using VLANs for Network Isolation Website by

 NOTE: If you assign a Wi-Fi network to a VLAN, the Wi-Fi password does not change.

 An interesting thing about each VLAN being its own subnet, is that the router itself has multiple LAN side IP addresses.
 For example, from the 192.168.7.x subnet, the router might be assigned to 192.168.7.11 (a lucky number).
 At the same time, on the 10.11.12.x subnet the router might be assigned to 10.11.12.13 (easy to remember).
 How you access the router, depends on which subnet/VLAN you live inside.
-For security, Peplink can block all subnets except one (you choose which one) from being able to access the router at all.
+For security, Peplink can block all subnets except one (you choose which one) from being able to access the router at all from the LAN side.
+You certainly don't want a smart garage door opener to be able to login to the router :-)

 In addition to assigning the router an IP address in a VLAN subnet, you also define the range of IP addresses that DHCP will give out in that subnet.
 Each subnet is independent so this range can vary.
 For example, you might give out 192.168.7.12 through 1921.68.7.250 while at the same time giving out 10.11.12.20 through 10.11.12.222.